 What Are the Best React Blogs to Follow?

-This is why we’ve compiled a list of the best blogs and sites you should start following immediately when it comes to learning and getting up to date with React.js.
-Of course, this is not a complete list, but it comes really close to what thousands of developers are reading and recommending at the moment, and I’ve found personally lots of practical examples that can be applied in production sites.
+This is why we have compiled a list of the best blogs and sites you should start following immediately when it comes to learning and getting up to date with React.js.
+Of course, this is not a complete list, but it comes really close to what thousands of developers are reading and recommending at the moment, and I have found personally lots of practical examples that can be applied in production sites.

-Here are some of the top articles for React:
+Here are some of the top articles on React:

 - 9 Projects you can do to become a Frontend Master